Chapter 17 : Runaway

-Godric stopped their horse behind a large cluster of trees and peered through the branches to their target - a fruit and vegetable stall that was laden with delicious-looking things.
+Godric stopped their horse behind a large cluster of trees and peered through the branches towards their target - a fruit and vegetable stall that was laden with delicious-looking things.

 “You remember what to do?”
 He demanded, feeling that this could not go wrong.

-Helga looked as though she were about to point out all the ways that they could get caught but, seeing Godric’s expression, obviously thought better of it.
+Helga looked as though she was about to point out all the ways that they could get caught but, seeing Godric’s expression, she obviously thought better of it.